What is nortriptyline?

 What other tricyclic antidepressants does Cove offer?

 Nortriptyline is an oral medication indicated that is used to treat depression.
-Tell your doctor if you are pregnant or plan on getting pregnant.
+Tell your medical provider if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this drug while you are pregnant.
-Tell your doctor if you are breast-feeding.
-Call your doctor right away if you have allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue, fever with increased sweating, hallucination, seizures, signs and symptoms of a dangerous change in heartbeat or heart rhythm like chest pain; dizziness; fast, irregular heartbeat; palpitations; feeling faint or lightheaded; falls; breathing problems; suicidal thoughts or other mood changes; yellowing of the eyes or skin.
-Call your doctor right away if you have signs and symptoms of a stroke like changes in vision; confusion; trouble speaking or understanding; severe headaches; sudden numbness or weakness of the face, arm or leg; trouble walking; dizziness; loss of balance or coordination.
-Call your doctor right away if you have signs and symptoms of serotonin syndrome like irritable; confusion; diarrhea; fast or irregular heartbeat; muscle twitching; stiff muscles; trouble walking; sweating; high fever; seizures; chills; vomiting.
+Tell your medical provider if you are breast-feeding.
+Call your medical provider right away if you have allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue, fever with increased sweating, hallucination, seizures, signs and symptoms of a dangerous change in heartbeat or heart rhythm like chest pain; dizziness; fast, irregular heartbeat; palpitations; feeling faint or lightheaded; falls; breathing problems; suicidal thoughts or other mood changes; yellowing of the eyes or skin.
+Call your medical provider right away if you have signs and symptoms of a stroke like changes in vision; confusion; trouble speaking or understanding; severe headaches; sudden numbness or weakness of the face, arm or leg; trouble walking; dizziness; loss of balance or coordination.
+Call your medical provider right away if you have signs and symptoms of serotonin syndrome like irritable; confusion; diarrhea; fast or irregular heartbeat; muscle twitching; stiff muscles; trouble walking; sweating; high fever; seizures; chills; vomiting.

 You can read more about nortriptyline’s side effects, warnings, and precautions here.
-Full prescribing information for nortriptyline is available here.
+If you would like to learn more about nortriptyline, please see the full prescription information here.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit MedWatch: https://www.fda.gov/Safety/MedWatch/default.htm or call 1-800-FDA-1088.